rehierl/node-tree-outliner/3-basic-design/5-2-sxn-associations.md

 "a sequence of siblings".

 **CLARIFICATION**
-A section's first content node always is a strictly associated top-level node.
+A section's first content node is always a strictly associated top-level node.

 Put differently, a section's first content node will always be strictly associated with that section, never with one of the section's subsections.

-That is, because the declared section will always be the new current, least significant section when a section's first content node will be entered.
+That is, because the declared section will always be the new current and least significant section when a section's first content node is entered.
 Consequently, the declared section will always be used to associate its first content node.

-Note again, that a section's first content node also is a section's first top-level node.
+Note again, that a section's first content node is also a section's first top-level node.